 - Less than 50% of Salvadorans graduate from the sixth grade (education is NOT free!)

 - Half of the six million Salvadorans are unemployed.

 - The largest source of income for El Salvador is money sent home from Salvadoran relatives who have left the country.

 This Central American country has been ravaged by war and natural disasters but the spirit of the people is strong.
-Not being able to rely on their government, some Salvadorans have banded together in grassroots initiatives to help themselves.
-We will meet such communities during this two-week immersion trip into El Salvador.
 Canisius students will learn directly from the people about their struggle through the brutal civil war, the Catholic church’s role in the struggle, the search for justice and peace following the war and the current situation in El Salvador today.
-This trip focuses on witnessing to the reality of people’s lives in El Salvador including visiting museums and massacre sites, talking to political leaders, supporting grassroots business initiatives, taking a horseback ride into the mountains with an ex-guerilla, and doing an overnight home stay in a very rural community.
+This two-week trip focuses on witnessing to the reality of people’s lives in El Salvador including visiting museums and massacre sites, talking to political leaders, supporting grassroots business initiatives, taking a horseback ride into the mountains with an ex-guerilla, and doing an overnight home stay in a very rural community.
 Canisius students can expect this to be primarily an immersion experience that focuses on being with and learning from the people of El Salvador with just a small service component.

 For further information, contact Lu Firestone at x2422 or email@example.com.